 Dharma is not what you do, what you should do, not even what you want to do, but what you were born to do. ~Aadil Palkhivala , class quote

-Now based in both Toronto, ON & Durham Region.
-I am committed to holding space for people as they move attention inward and discover their body’s natural ability to move, rest and heal.
+Now based in Durham Region east of Toronto, I am committed to holding space for people as they move attention inward and discover their body’s natural ability to move, rest and heal.
 Drawing from a rich background in movement and mindfulness, I ultimately seek to guide people toward living a healthy, vibrant life.
 Having honed my skills and developed areas of specialty in Restorative Yoga, Prenatal Yoga, Yoga for Seniors, Chair Yoga and Thai Yoga Massage, it’s fair to say I support people as they navigate change during significant and uncontrollable life shifts using key tools of my trade – accessible movement, breath, mindfulness, yoga, deep conscious rest and compassionate touch.

 Courses & Trainings - an abridged version ...